TimVanMourik/Porcupine/docs/_documentation/2_nipype_2_selecting_files.md

 The first thing you likely want to do in building a pipeline is selecting the files that you want to work with.
 Nipype has several interfaces that you could use for this, like the `SelectFiles`, the `DataGrabber`, or the `S3DataGrabber`.
-The first one gets data from disk directly, the second gets data from disk based on a _template_, the third one collects data from an online (Amazon) repository, a so-called s3-bucket.
+The first two get data from disk directly based on a _template_, the third one collects data from an online (Amazon) repository, a so-called s3-bucket.

-We highly recommend to use the `SelectFiles` interface to select files for your pipeline, because it is much easier (and intuitive) to use than the `DataGrabber` interface.
+We highly recommend to use the `SelectFiles` interface to select files for your pipeline, because it is easier (and more intuitive) to use than the `DataGrabber` interface.
 In this section, we'll showcase how to use `SelectFiles` nodes in your Porcupine pipeline to select files from disk and, at the end of your pipeline, how to use Nipype's `DataSink` interface to appropriately